 There have been countless studies done testing the safety and efficiency of it and there hasn’t been one single case where any proof has been found that creatine directly hurts the kidneys.

-There has been some anecdotal reports (evidence based on the occurrence of one single unique event) This means if the study has 51 participants and one of them has kidney problems that they have to make a note of it in the results.
+There have been some anecdotal reports (evidence based on the occurrence of one single unique event) This means if the study has 51 participants and one of them has kidney problems that they have to make a note of it in the results.

 I would recommend that you only take creatine on a daily basis if you’re a healthy person with no past history of kidney problems.